suyiinang/website/content/posts/projects/05_predict/predict.md

 For logistic regressions after variable selection, backward and forward methods were not included as results were the same as VR basic and stepwise regression respectively.

-For the selection criterion, we used the ‘Validation Misclassification’, which selects the model with lowest misclassification rate for our stepwise and backward models.
-This criterion was selected given our aim of building decision prediction that predict the likelihood of an individual being vaccinated (yes/no).
+For the selection criterion, I used the ‘Validation Misclassification’, which selects the model with lowest misclassification rate for my stepwise and backward models.
+This criterion was selected given my aim of building decision prediction that predict the likelihood of an individual being vaccinated (yes/no).

 {{< img src="/posts/projects/05_predict/images/fig30.png" align="left" >}}